-The significant difference lies in this: Are you surprised that team members do not have time?
+The key difference lies in this: are you surprised that team members do not have time?

 - Is this because they are pursuing activities the team leaders are unacquainted with?
 That is bad.
 You will need to work on your resource planning methods.

 - Or are known activities simply taking longer than assumed?
-This is easier to explain.
+This is easier to justify.

 Only Complete Resource Planning is Useful

 Therefore, the primary objective is not necessarily perfect resource planning.
-No. What you need is complete resource planning.
+What you need is complete resource planning.
 Resource planning only begins to be useful once it is complete.
-The initial complete plan can be improved in further steps.
+The initial complete plan can be refined in further steps.

 Later, you can mainly improve one thing: the regular and increasingly more specific coordination with the project managers.
 The rest lies in the team leaders’ responsibility anyway.
 And soon it will also be available in the right system.

 Our tip: What you require first is complete resource planning.
 It only begins to be useful once it is complete.
-A lack of clarity you can remove in further steps.
+Missing details can be added later to enhance its value.

-Below, you will learn how to introduce resource planning via the team leaders.
+Below, you will learn how to introduce tactical resource planning via the team leaders.

 If you want to persuade the team leaders, you need to highlight the benefits of a central system for resource planning as follows:

 - Decision-makers receive utilization overviews of all teams.
 As a rule, these are aggregated.
-But the decision-makers have the option to “drill down” to every individual team.
-This provides them with all the necessary details for well-founded decisions.
+Yet, the decision-makers have the option to “drill down” to every individual team.
+This provides them with all the necessary details to make informed decisions.

 - Team leaders obtain valid utilization overviews.
-These enable them to achieve optimal utilization of their team, without overload.
+These enable them to achieve the best possible utilization of their team, without overload.